Australian Dog Names - 47 Unique Aussie Options

 Grom, short for grommet, has a few meanings that make it perfect for your pup.
 It’s ideal for a seafaring pooch given the surfer connotation.
 But you also have Wallace and Grommet as the lovable British owner and dog duo.
 It’s a sweet, memorable name with multiple layers of meaning.

-Hobart, Tasmania, is Australia’s second oldest capital city.
-The oldest is Sydney.
+Hobart, Tasmania, is Australia’s second oldest capital city, next to Sydney.
 As a name for your dog, it sounds regal and elegant.

 This is another kitsch choice.
 Naming your pup after Hugh Jackman is quite funny.
 The traditional Germanic root of the name Hugh means “mind/spirit”.